 - Featured in Fast Company, the Huffington Post, and more as a thought leader in social innovation

 - Led the veteran’s service movement in eight cities across the east, serving over 6,000 veterans

 Far from a single-issue activist, Ahmen has addressed a plethora of today’s most pressing and relevant issues, including the reality of the social impact world, the discovery of empathy during increasingly divided times, and the power of service to collectively advance our nation.

 In a recent talk, Ahmen shared how his roots as the child of 1st generation immigrants from Sri Lanka have greatly impacted both his music and his message: “I don’t believe my parents went through that struggle so I could be another 9 to 5er.
 They didn’t leave their homeland and families so I could blend in.
 They didn’t defy the odds by my dad becoming a US Diplomat and my mom becoming an internationally recognized teacher so I could simply cash a paycheck.
 I believe their decision to come to America obligates me to expand opportunity in every moment.
 It requires me to act with urgency and courage so others, like my parents, can discover paths to brighter futures.”

 Not the typical antagonist, Ahmen’s insights come from a genuinely likeable place.
 People are drawn to his thoughts and the beats which accompany them.
-Proof positive is Ahmen’s “Our Time,” a song that represents his ability to tackle the difficult issues of racial and social conflict in modern America while also providing a renewed sense of hope, conviction, and purpose – all done in a listenable manner.
-“Our Time” is the first release from Ahmen’s highly acclaimed album, “If not now then when.”
+Proof positive is Ahmen’s “Our Time,” a song that represents his ability to tackle the difficult issues of racial and social conflict in modern America while also providing a renewed sense of hope, conviction, and purpose – all done through a supersonic fusion of hip-hop lyrics, delivery, and soundtracks.
+“Our Time” is the first release from Ahmen’s highly acclaimed album, If Not Now Then When.